Hours of additional video show what officers did and said after fatal beating of Tyre Nichols

 Dewayne Smith, who is not facing criminal charges, retired before police would have fired him.

-About an hour after officers pulled Nichols from his car, a woman saying she was Nichols’ mother showed up, along with another man, at the intersection of the initial traffic stop and started asking Officer Preston Hemphill what happened.
+About an hour after officers pulled Nichols from his car, his mother showed up at the intersection of the initial traffic stop, along with his stepfather, and started asking Officer Preston Hemphill what happened.

 When Hemphill said Nichols fought with officers, the mother sounded incredulous.